Roasted cauliflower soup with thyme and extra virgin olive oil

 Olive oil chocolate cake

 They say that the best way to someone’s heart is through their stomach.
-So if you were looking to treat someone special in your life (or just yourself!)—this chocolate olive oil cake is the way to go.
+So if you were looking to treat someone special in your life (or just yourself!)—this olive oil chocolate cake is the way to go.

 It is fluffy, yet indulgent.
 The well-known taste of chocolate sponge pairs beautifully with our Greek olive oil, making it a very delicious dessert.